Best Kodi Box of 2019Gadgets & Gizmos

 Some of the key points to note are the Dual-Band 2.4/5.8G capability, 1 GigE port, separate full keyboard, and a H.265 codec.

 The company has a track record of producing excellent devices with real humans working in the customer service department.

 The problem with this system is that getting setup and running with the official version of Kodi and getting everything you need configured can be a little complicated for someone that is not very tech savvy.
 If you’re comfortable with the technology, the picture quality is excellent, and you should love this little PC.

 Maxesla Kodi TV Box

 The Maxesla streaming device is our choice among cheap Android boxes.
 It is loaded with features and a significant chipset.
-There are more powerful set-top streaming devices, but it is a good choice for running Kodi.
+There are more powerful set-top streaming devices, but it is a good choice for running Kodi, and it can handle all of the best Kodi add-ons.
 It is also the most powerful of the options under $60, with the Raspberry Pi being the nearest competition.

 The box sports an array of interesting specs:

 - Processor – Amlogic S905W Quad-Core CPU with Mali-450